 A. Drinking black tea at night is not a good idea as caffeine inhibits your sleep.
 Instead, you should stick to herbal teas, as they contain little to no caffeine.
 Another option is to cold brew your tea because of its low caffeine content.

 A. Different teas contain different types and amounts of antioxidants.
 However, their effects on the body are primarily the same.
 Your body will receive antioxidants like catechins and polyphenols, regardless of the tea you drink.
 Hence, your tea preference should always depend on the amount of caffeine you desire in your system and the specific benefits associated with each variety.

-A. Yes, you can consume black tea on an empty stomach.
-However, if the quality of the tea is not good, it may cause acidity.
-Generally, it is preferable to drink tea after meals and snacks, as it aids in digestion and activates the metabolism.
+A. No, having black tea on an empty stomach can lead to gastronomical issues like acidity.
+It is advisable to drink tea after meals or snacks, as it aids in digestion and activates the metabolic process

-A. Tea has potent antioxidants, and adding milk cuts down the antioxidants.
+A. Tea leaves have potent antioxidants, and adding milk cuts down the antioxidants.
 In addition, adding milk makes your tea a source of inflammation and acidity.

 A. Consuming excessive amounts of black tea (more than four or five cups per day) may result in health complications.
 It is primarily due to caffeine.
 The possible side effects of black tea are anxiety and the inability to sleep.

 A. No, it is anti-inflammatory.
 It helps lower the C-reactive protein levels (a sign of inflammation).

 A. Except for the polyphenol content, black tea and green tea have identical advantages.
 Black tea is often a good option if you’re looking for a caffeine boost.
 However, if your body is sensitive to caffeine, green tea is an excellent alternative because it contains L theanine (an amino acid) that is relaxing.